 Learn food and wine pairing basics so you can create your own pairings.
 This guide will show you the steps on how to pair.
 You’ll also learn what to look for in a recipe in order to make great wine matches.

 A great food and wine pairing creates a balance between the components of a dish and the characteristics of a wine.
-As much as it seems complex, it’s actually pretty easy to make great pairings.

 9 Tips For Pairing Wine & Food